Trusted

 What is staking?

-Proof-of-stake is an alternative to the PoW.
+PoS is an alternative to the PoW.
 Instead of mining, validators stake their crypto to generate new blocks.
 The process of staking is far less energy-consuming.
-Many platforms prefer staking because is a much more eco-friendly mechanism for blockchains.
+Many platforms prefer staking because it is a much more eco-friendly mechanism for blockchains.

 How does staking work?